 Custodial Care - Custodial care is personal care provided in a nursing home, hospice, or other facility setting when you do not need skilled medical care or skilled nursing care.
 Custodial care, provided by people who do not have professional skills or training, includes help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
 It may also include the kind of health-related care that most people do themselves, like using eye drops.
-Medicare doesn't usually pay for custodial care, but this plan covers it.
+Medicare doesn't pay for custodial care.

-Daily cost-sharing rate - A "daily cost-sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
+Daily cost-sharing rate - A daily cost-sharing rate may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.
 A daily cost-sharing rate is the copayment divided by the number of days in a month's supply.
-Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your "daily cost-sharing rate" is \$1 per day.
-NOTE: As a member of this plan, you will not be required to pay a daily cost-sharing rate.
+Here is an example: If your copayment for a one-month supply of a drug is \$30, and a one-month's supply in your plan is 30 days, then your daily cost-sharing rate is \$1 per day.

-Deductible - The amount you must pay for health care or prescriptions before our plan begins to pay.
-NOTE: You do not have any deductibles under this plan.
+Deductible - The amount you must pay for health care or prescriptions before our plan pays.